Bennie Benjamin: Music career

-In 1942, Benjamin enlisted in the US Army, and performed in and produced entertainment shows.
-After returning to civilian life, he joined with lyricist George David Weiss, and established a second successful songwriting partnership with him.
+In 1942, Benjamin enlisted in the U.S. Army, and performed in and produced entertainment shows.
+After returning to civilian life, he joined with lyricist George David Weiss and established a second successful songwriting partnership with him.
 The pair wrote some twenty hit songs over the next decade.
 Their early successes included "Oh!
-What It Seemed to Be", a 1946 hit for Frank Sinatra, Frankie Carle, and others; Perry Como's number 1 hit "Surrender"; and "Rumors Are Flying", a number 1 hit in 1946 for Frankie Carle and also a hit for the Andrews Sisters and others.
+What It Seemed to Be", a 1946 hit for Frank Sinatra, Frankie Carle, and others; Perry Como's number 1 hit "Surrender"; and "Rumors Are Flying", a number 1 hit in 1946 for Frankie Carle and also a hit for The Andrews Sisters and others.
 They also wrote together for the Disney films Fun and Fancy Free and Melody Time.
-Later hits written by Benjamin and Weiss included "I Don't See Me In Your Eyes Any More" (recorded by the Stardusters and Perry Como); "I'll Never Be Free" (a pop hit as a duet between Tennessee Ernie Ford and Kay Starr, and an R&B hit for both Dinah Washington and Louis Jordan); "Can Anyone Explain?
-(No, No, No!)"
-(The Ames Brothers); and "These Things I Offer You" (by Benjamin, Weiss, and Morty Levins, recorded by Sarah Vaughan).
+Later hits written by Benjamin and Weiss included "I Don't See Me in Your Eyes Anymore" (recorded by the Stardusters and Perry Como); "I'll Never Be Free" (a pop hit as a duet between Tennessee Ernie Ford and Kay Starr and an R&B hit for both Dinah Washington and Louis Jordan); "Can Anyone Explain?
+(No!
+No!
+No!)"
+(Ames Brothers); and "These Things I Offer You (for a Lifetime)" (by Benjamin, Weiss, and Morty Nevins, recorded by Sarah Vaughan).
 In 1952, Benjamin and Weiss wrote one of their most successful songs, "Wheel of Fortune", a number 1 hit for Kay Starr which sold over one million copies and provided the theme for a TV show.

 Although Benjamin and Weiss continued to work together, their hits became less frequent and their working partnership ended in 1955.
-Benjamin then began working again with Sol Marcus, and the pair wrote "Lonely Man", recorded by Elvis Presley; and several songs recorded by Nina Simone, including "Don't Let Me Be Misunderstood".
+Benjamin then began working again with Sol Marcus, and the pair wrote "Lonely Man", recorded by Elvis Presley, and several songs recorded by Nina Simone, including "Don't Let Me Be Misunderstood".
 The song was co-credited to Benjamin, Marcus, and Gloria Caldwell, the wife of songwriter Horace Ott.
 It was recorded by Simone in 1964 and was later a hit for The Animals.

-Having first established a publishing company with Perry Como in 1950, Benjamin became more active as a music publisher in the 1960s, and set up Benjamin Publishing in 1965 and Bennie Benjamin Music in 1968.
+Having first established a publishing company with Perry Como in 1950, Benjamin became more active as a music publisher in the 1960s and set up Benjamin Publishing in 1965 and Bennie Benjamin Music in 1968.
 He was actively involved in ASCAP, winning an award for "I'll Never Be Free" in 1979, and was on the Council of the American Guild of Authors and Composers.
 He was inducted into the Songwriters Hall of Fame in 1984.

 Later life and death

-In later life, he became an active investor in the US Virgin Islands, and became a major stockholder in the West Indies Bank and Trust.
-He also became known for his charitable activities, particularly in health care in the Virgin Islands.
+In later life, Benjamin became an active investor in the U.S. Virgin Islands and became a major stockholder in the West Indies Bank and Trust.
+He also became known for his charitable activities, particularly in healthcare in the Virgin Islands.